nokia/RED/docs/help/user_guide/working_with_RED/libs.md

 In some cases there are the problems occurring during the libdoc generation via session server.
 It leads to a situation when a server hang due to [Global Interpreter Lock](https://wiki.python.org/moin/GlobalInterpreterLock) between the server code and the library code.
-To avoid this problem you can use one of our preferences located in _Window -> Preferences -> Robot Framework -> Libraries_
+To avoid this problem the preference located in _Window -> Preferences -> Robot Framework -> Libraries_ is enabled by default.

 ![](libs/libdoc_generation_preference.png)

-This preference runs the libdoc generation in a separate process and is disabled by default.
+This preference controls if the libdoc is generated in a separate process or not.
 Note that this solution may affect the time of libdoc generation, i.e. slowing down the libraries import, especially with jython interpreter.
+If you are not using problematic libraries you can disable the preference to make libdoc generation faster.

 ### Reloading libraries after change